 For example, a chemical manufacturing company can try to figure out a solution to filtering wastewater for their city.
 This will not just be a big deal for the city itself, but the company would be getting national or even international recognition for giving back to its “roots”.

-There is very high probability that there are some services or products that are complementary to what you are offering, .i.e., the solutions when used in conjunction with your offering, the combined result becomes more valuable to your customers.
+There is a very high probability that there are some services or products that are complementary to what you are offering, .i.e., the solutions when used in conjunction with your offering, the combined result becomes more valuable to your customers.
 That’s where co-marketing comes into the picture.

 Did your last Facebook post receive a lot of likes?
-Reuse the article in your blog post by changing some parts in it.
+Reuse the article in your blog post by changing some parts of it.
 In the time of SEO and Organic leads, content is king, and web-scraping will help you make the best of the opportunities that arise.
 Find the best content on the internet regularly and try to come up with something similar, or write comparison articles, or review articles to keep pulling more users through the organic feed.

-When you are using a digital marketing platform, it is easy to rely on quantity and believe that the more you spend, the more customers will turn up.
-That is not actually true.
+When you are using a digital marketing platform, it is easy to rely on the quantity and believe that the more you spend, the more customers will turn up.
+That is not true.
 Instead, if more customers are happy with the experience, they will, in turn, tell more people and bring in new customers for you, free of cost!

-One tried and tested way is double loop rewards program in which both the referrer and referee get benefits.
+One tried and tested way is a double loop rewards program in which both the referrer and referee get benefits.
 While the product is important, so is the marketing, and more importantly smart marketing.
 How you use data to your advantage in the twenty-first century and market your products can decide the growth curve of your business.